-ix.
-Whether the requestor of the waiver has made good faith efforts to subcontract with qualified and available ESBEs;

-- Whether subcontracting would be inappropriate and/or not provide a "commercially useful function" under the scope of the contract; and - xi.
-Whether there are no certified ESBE firms that are qualified and available to provide the goods or services required.
+- ix.
+Whether the requestor of the waiver has made good faith efforts to subcontract with qualified and available EBEs; - x.
+Whether subcontracting would be inappropriate and/or not provide a "commercially useful function" under the scope of the contract; and - xi.
+Whether there are no certified EBE firms that are qualified and available to provide the goods or services required.

-In the absence of a waiver granted by the SDOP, failure of a prime contractor to commit as required in the solicitation to satisfying the ESBE subcontracting goal, shall render its response non-responsive.
-Provided, however, that on any prime contract valued under \$1 million, if the prime contractor is a certified ESBE firm, then the prime contractor is allowed to self-perform up to the entire ESBE subcontracting goal amount with its own forces.
-To the extent that the certified ESBE prime contractor does not self-perform a portion of the ESBE subcontracting goal, it shall be responsible for complying with all other requirements of this API for that portion of work that is subcontracted.
-This self-performance option for certified ESBE prime contractors may be suspended at the discretion of the Coordinator of the SDOP or designee in the event it determines that the adverse cumulative effect of the use of this self-performance option upon subcontractor opportunities is too great.
+In the absence of a waiver granted by the SDOP failure of a prime contractor to commit as required in the solicitation to satisfying the EBE subcontracting goal, shall render its response non-responsive.
+Provided, however, that on any prime contract valued under \$1 million, if the prime contractor is a certified EBE firm, then the prime contractor is allowed to self-perform up to the entire EBE subcontracting goal amount with its own forces.
+To the extent that the certified EBE prime contractor does not self-perform a portion of the EBE subcontracting goal, it shall be responsible for complying with all other requirements of this API for that portion of work that is subcontracted.
+This self-performance option for certified EBE prime contractors may be suspended at the discretion of the Officer, EDDC or designee in the event it determines that the adverse cumulative effect of the use of this self-performance option upon subcontractor opportunities is too great.

-In the absence of a waiver granted by the SDOP, or the self-performance of a portion or all of the ESBE subcontracting goal by a certified ESBE prime contractor, the failure of a prime contractor to attain a subcontracting goal for ESBE participation in the performance of its contract or otherwise comply with the provisions of this API shall be considered a material breach of contract, grounds for termination of that contract with the SBBC, and shall be subject to any penalties and sanctions available under the terms of the SDOP policy, its contract terms with the SBBC, or by law.
+In the absence of a waiver granted by the SDOP, or the selfperformance of a portion or all of the EBE subcontracting goal by a certified EBE prime contractor, the failure of a prime contractor to attain a subcontracting goal for EBE participation in the performance of its contract or otherwise comply with the provisions of this API shall be considered a material breach of contract, grounds for termination of that contract with SBBC, and shall be subject to any penalties and sanctions available under the terms of the SDOP policy, its contract terms with SBBC, or by law.

-A prime contractor is required to notify and obtain prior written approval from the SDOP in advance of any reduction in subcontract scope, unless such reduction in scope is the direct and immediate result of a School District-mandated change order or contract amendment, or the SBBC has mandated the de-certification, suspension, graduation, or termination of a designated ESBE subcontractor.
-However, under such circumstances, the prime contractor shall undertake good faith efforts to replace the decertified, suspended, graduated, or terminated ESBE with one or more other certified ESBE subcontractors and shall submit a waiver request to the SDOP in the event such good faith efforts are unsuccessful.
+A prime contractor is required to notify and obtain prior written approval from the SDOP in advance of any reduction in subcontract scope, unless such reduction in scope is the direct and immediate result of a School District-mandated change order or contract amendment, or SBBC has mandated the decertification, suspension, graduation, or termination of a designated EBE subcontractor.
+However, under such circumstances, the prime contractor shall undertake good faith efforts to replace the de-certified, suspended, graduated, or terminated EBE with one or more other certified EBE subcontractors and shall submit a waiver request to the SDOP in the event such good faith efforts are unsuccessful.

-Upon award of the prime contract to a respondent, the prime contractor shall be required to submit accurate progress payment information with each invoice regarding each of its subcontractors, including ESBE subcontractors.
-The originating department shall audit the reported payments to ESBE and non-ESBE subcontractors to ensure that the prime contractor's reported subcontract participation is accurate.
-SBBC contracts with prime contractors shall include clauses requiring prime contractors to pay subcontractors in compliance with Florida prompt payment laws, and such clauses shall mandate that in the event of a prime contractor's non-compliance regarding such payments, the prime contractor shall be subject to any penalties and sanctions available under the terms of the SDOP policy, its contract terms with the SBBC, or by law.
+Upon award of the prime contract to a respondent, the prime contractor shall be required to submit accurate progress payment information with each invoice regarding each of its subcontractors, including EBE subcontractors.
+The originating department shall audit the reported payments to EBE and non-EBE subcontractors to ensure that the prime contractor's reported subcontract participation is accurate.
+SBBC contracts with prime contractors shall include clauses requiring prime contractors to pay subcontractors in compliance with Florida prompt payment laws, and such clauses shall mandate that in the event of a prime contractor's non- compliance regarding such payments, the prime contractor shall be subject to any penalties and sanctions available under the terms of the SDOP policy, its contract terms with SBBC, or by law.

 f.
-SBE Mentor-Protégé Program
+EBE, SBE and VBE Mentor-Protégé Program